YOU ARE EXPLORING

-The Diagnostic Imaging Physics Residency program at IU School of Medicine is a two-year program designed to provide training for imaging physicists to achieve competency in all areas of clinical diagnostic physics.
-This program leverages the resources available from IU Health, one of the leading hospital systems in the United States, with one of the largest radiology training programs at a U.S. medical school.
+The Diagnostic Imaging Physics Residency program at IU School of Medicine is a two-year program designed to provide training for imaging physicists to achieve competency in all areas of clinical diagnostic imaging physics.
+This program leverages the resources available from IU Health, one of the leading hospital systems in the United States, with one of the largest radiology training programs among medical schools in the United States.
 Residents who complete this program are well-prepared to practice as independent clinical diagnostic physicists and to apply for initial certification by the American Board of Radiology in Diagnostic Imaging Physics.
 The program is approved by the IU School of Medicine Office of Graduate Medical Education (GME) and is in the application process for accreditation by the Commission on Accreditation of Medical Physics Education Programs (CAMPEP).

 Clinical Experience with Specialty Experts

 At IU School of Medicine, the Department of Radiology is dedicated to providing the optimal educational environment for its residents.
 The program strives to facilitate close relationships among residents and the faculty.
 By maintaining small class sizes, each resident can receive personalized attention and a customized learning experience.

-Applicants to the Diagnostic Imaging Physics Residency program are required to have a MS or PhD in Medical Physics, preferably from a Commission on Accreditation of Medical Physics Education Programs (CAMPEP) approved graduate program (or in a related field with demonstrated knowledge of medical imaging physics) as well as knowledge of anatomy, physiology and radiation biology.
-The candidate must be able to communicate effectively with radiologists, technologists and other medical/physics staff.
+Applicants to the Diagnostic Imaging Physics Residency program are required to have a MS or PhD in Medical Physics, preferably from a CAMPEP accredited graduate program (or in a related field with demonstrated knowledge of diagnostic imaging medical physics), as well as knowledge of anatomy, physiology and radiation biology.
+The candidate must be able to communicate effectively with other physicists, radiologists, technologists and supporting staff.